AqeelurRahman/election-system/README.md

 For the frontend:

 Navigate to the frontend folder: cd frontend
-Install frontend dependencies: npm install
+Install frontend dependencies:
-Run the frontend development server: npm run serve Feel free to explore, contribute, and learn along the way.
-Happy coding!
+Quick Start:
+1. Run yarn install
+2. Run yarn start
+There are also other npm tasks: yarn build: if you need just to build the app (without running a dev server) yarn lint: to check the source code for syntax errors and potential issues